Freya Jayawardana

-Raden Roro Freyanashifa Jayawardana (born 13 February 2006), known professionally as Freya Jayawardana and mononymously as Freya, is an Indonesian singer, dancer, actress, and member of the seventh generation of the JKT48 idol group, introduced in 2018.
-She is represented by IDN.
+Freya Jayawardana (born February 13, 2006 as Freyanashifa Jayawardana and also known mononymously as Freya), is an Indonesian singer, dancer, and actress.
+Jayawardana is a descendant of Sultan Hamengkubuwana II and thus holds the noble title of Raden Rara, given to female descendants of any Sultans of Yogyakarta who remain unmarried from fifth grade onwards.

+She is the incumbent captain of the seventh generation of the JKT48 idol girl group, introduced in 2018.

 Early life

-Freyanashifa Jayawardana was born in Tangerang on 13 February 2006.
-She is the eldest among three siblings, with two younger brothers.
+Jayawardana was born in Tangerang, Banten on February 13, 2006 and has two younger brothers.
 She spent her childhood in Samarinda before moving to Jakarta.

+During her childhood, Jayawardana developed an early interest in dancing and singing, particularly admiring Barbie and Girls' Generation.

 Career

-2018–2022: Early career and debut in JKT48

-Freya had shown and developed an early interest in dancing and singing during her childhood.
-Admiring Barbie and Girls' Generation, she considered career opportunities that aligned with her artistic interests.
-After graduating from elementary school, Freya moved to Jakarta and immediately auditioned for JKT48.
-She auditioned for the seventh generation of JKT48 in 2018 and was accepted into the group at the age of 12.
-Freya officially started as a trainee member in Academy Class B on September 29, 2018.
-However, on October 25, 2018, she did not pass the initial stage of the Class B Academy Exam.
-Despite this setback, she continued to progress and was promoted to Academy Class A on December 18, 2018.
-Although she did not qualify in the 5th JKT48 Senbatsu Sousenkyo in 2018, Freya made a subsequent attempt in the 6th JKT48 Senbatsu Sousenkyo in 2019, though she did not rank within the top 32.
+Debut in JKT48 and early career (2018 – 2022)

+After graduating from elementary school, Jayawardana moved to Jakarta and immediately auditioned for the seventh generation of JKT48 in 2018.
+She was accepted into the group at the age of 12 and officially started as a trainee member in Academy Class B on September 29, 2018.
+However, on October 25, 2018 she failed the initial stage of the Academy Class B exam.
+Despite this setback she continued to progress and was promoted to Academy Class A on December 18, 2018.
+Although she did not qualify in the 5th JKT48 Senbatsu Sousenkyo in 2018, she made a subsequent attempt in the 6th JKT48 Senbatsu Sousenkyo in 2019, but did not rank within the top 32.

-Freya first came into the spotlight when she went viral on Twitter in 2020.
-Later, on June 2, 2020, she joined JKT48's Team T, marking a significant step in her career as an idol.
-The following year, on March 12, 2021, she became an official member of JKT48's seventh generation and was transferred into the JKT48 New Formation.
-In 2021, she was also contributed to the production of the short film project Film Pendek Profil Pelajar Pancasila (The Short Film about Profile of Pancasila Students), a collaboration project between JKT48 and the Ministry of Education, Culture, Research and Technology of the Republic of Indonesia.
-She has a fairly loyal fanbase among JKT48 fans, known as Freyanation.
+Jayawardana first came into the spotlight when she went viral on Twitter in 2020, and then joined JKT48's Team T. on June 2 of that same year, marking a significant step in her career.
+On March 12, 2021 she became an official member of JKT48's seventh generation and was transferred into the JKT48 New Formation.
+That year she also contributed to the production of the short film project Film Pendek Profil Pelajar Pancasila (The Short Film about Profile of Pancasila Students), a collaboration between JKT48 and the Ministry of Education, Culture, Research and Technology of the Republic of Indonesia.

-In September 2022, Freya was selected as a representative member of JKT48.
-As part of her role, she was invited to deliver a discourse at the Indonesia Millennial and Gen-Z Summit 2022, an event held in Jakarta.
+In September 2022 Jayawardana was selected as a representative member of JKT48.
+As part of her role, she was invited to deliver a speech at the Indonesia Millennial and Gen-Z Summit 2022 held in Jakarta.